Dustyroom/flat-kit-doc/index.md

 The last step of the installation shown in the video in a chapter ['Quick start.
 Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) was pressing _Configure for URP_ button in a _[Readme]_ file that came with Flat Kit.
 This automatic step replaces two manual steps of setting up Flat Kit in Universal RP:
 - **Manual Step 1.** Navigate to _Project Settings_ -> _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
-If you are using your settings file insead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.
+If you are using your settings file instead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.
 ![Flat Kit import instructions - Step 5](FlatKit_Manual_Images/manual_import_instructions_6.png)

 - **Manual Step 2.** Please, do this in _Quality_ tab's _Rendering_ field as well.
 This Example Settings file comes with Flat Kit — select **[FlatKit] Example Settings URP** file.
 Do it for all Quality levels.